KNOWLEDGE BASE Taxation Triggers

 Value Added Tax

 Value Added Tax (VAT) applies to your company if you, as a business entity or individually, carry out any economic activity in any place in Germany.
-There is no VAT registration threshold in Germany, meaning, when you begin an activity in Germany, you must notify the German VAT authority that you are liable for registration.
+In 2023, the standard VAT rate is 19%, with a reduced rate of 7% applying to certain goods and services.
 For more detailed information on VAT, see Value Added Tax In Germany in the Product Localization section.

 Exit Taxation